Movement

 Experimental Folkloric :: Pan-Mediterranean

-Past long term instructor positions include Alonzo King Lines Dance Center, where she was teaching faculty from 2003- 2025, Ruth Asawa School of the Arts (as a teaching artist-in-residence for San Francisco public schools), Marin School of the Arts (teaching artist-in-residence), Belly Dance! studio (teaching faculty and curriculum development), and the Women's Cancer Resource Center (teaching faculty).
+Past long term instructor positions include Alonzo King Lines Dance Center (teaching faculty 2003 - 2024), Ruth Asawa School of the Arts (teaching artist-in-residence), Marin School of the Arts (teaching artist-in-residence), Belly Dance! studio (teaching faculty and curriculum development), and the Women's Cancer Resource Center (teaching faculty).

 Upcoming workshops can be found on the calendar.

-Interested in hiring me for a workshop?
+Interested in hiring Monica for a workshop?
 My current topics and offerings can be found here.

 Experimental Folkloric :: Pan-Mediterranean